ocaml/dune/doc/reference/dune-project/dialect.rst

    .. describe:: (merlin_reader <program> <args>...)

       Configure Merlin to use `<program> <args>...` as READER.
-Merlin's READER is a mechanism to extend merlin to support OCaml's dialects by providing a program to transform a dialect's AST to OCaml's AST.
+Merlin's READER is a mechanism to extend Merlin to support OCaml dialects by providing a program that transforms a dialect AST into an OCaml AST.
 See `merlin/src/extend/extend_protocol.ml <https://github.com/ocaml/merlin/blob/master/src/extend/extend_protocol.ml>`_ for the protocol specification.

       This field is optional.